BA in Biology

 Students must earn a grade of C or higher in all Biology, Math or Computer Science, and Physics courses.
 A grade of C- or higher is required for credit in the prerequisite and corequisite chemistry courses.

 Course titles and full descriptions are located in the Courses portion of this bulletin.

-Following two prerequisite semesters of Introductory Biology (CAS BI 107, and BI 108 or 118), students fulfill a breadth requirement by selecting at least one course in each of the following areas:
+Following two semesters of Introductory Biology (CAS BI 107 or CGS NS 201, and CAS BI 108 or BI 118), students fulfill a breadth requirement by selecting at least one course in each of the following areas:

 Breadth Requirement Courses:

 Cell & Molecular Biology (CM):

 - CAS BI 206 or 216

 - CAS BI 315*

 - CAS BI 303*